29th Infantry Division (United States): Present day

-Approximately 72 Virginia and Maryland National Guard soldiers with the 29th ID deployed to Afghanistan from December 2010 to October 2011.
+Approximately 72 Virginia and Maryland National Guard soldiers with the 29th ID were deployed to Afghanistan from December 2010 to October 2011.
 As part of the 29th ID Security Partnering Team, the Soldiers were assigned to NATO's International Security Assistance Force Joint Command Security Partnering Team with the mission of assisting with the growth and development of the Afghan National Security Forces where they served as advisers and mentors to senior Afghan leaders.
 They were part of a NATO Coalition of 49 troop-contributing nations that Security Partnering personnel interacted with daily across Afghanistan.

 They were replaced in November 2011 by a new team from the 29th Infantry Division.
 A team of 65 29th ID soldiers served in Afghanistan as a Security Partnering Team until July 2012.

 The 29th ID suffered one casualty during this deployment.
 Maj.
-Robert Marchanti of the Maryland Army National Guard, was killed on 25 February 2012.
+Robert Marchanti of the Maryland Army National Guard was killed on 25 February 2012.

 In 2014 the 29th ID twice sent soldiers to the Joint Multinational Readiness Center in Hohenfels, Germany to assist in the training of U.S. and multinational soldiers preparing to head to Kosovo as part of the Kosovo Force mission.
 The 29th ID soldiers performed as the KFOR staff, serving as subject matter experts, enforcing KFOR orders, systems and procedures, and working with JMRC to help the deploying troops achieve their training objectives.

 The 29th ID currently serves as the Domestic All-Hazards Response Team (DART) in FEMA Regions 1 through 5 (states east of the Mississippi).
-In this role the 29th ID is prepared to assist state National Guard in their service to governors and citizens during an incident response.
+In this role, the 29th ID is prepared to assist the state National Guard in their service to governors and citizens during an incident response.
 The DART provides defense support of civil authority capabilities in response to a catastrophic event.
-The DART conducts joint reception, staging, onward-movement and Integration of inbound OPCON forces and establishes base support installations and /or forward operating bases for sustaining operations.
+The DART conducts joint reception, staging, onward movement and Integration of inbound OPCON forces and establishes base support installations and /or forward operating bases for sustaining operations.

 On 24 July 2015, Brig.
 Gen. Blake C. Ortner took command of the 29th Infantry Division from Maj.
 Gen. Charles W. Whittington.

-On 19 December 2016 the 29th Infantry Division assumed command of U.S. Army Central's intermediate division headquarters, Task Force Spartan, at Camp Arifjan, Kuwait.
-This deployment includes 450 Virginia, Maryland and North Carolina Army National Guard soldiers and is the first time the 29th Infantry Division has been a part of Third Army since 1944, during WWII.
+On 19 December 2016, the 29th Infantry Division assumed command of U.S. Army Central's intermediate division headquarters, Task Force Spartan, at Camp Arifjan, Kuwait.
+This deployment includes 450 Virginia, Maryland and North Carolina Army National Guard soldiers and is the first time the 29th Infantry Division has been a part of the Third Army since 1944, during WWII.

 More than 80 members of the 29th deployed to Jordan in August 2016 where they assumed command of the military's joint operations center there to support Operation Inherent Resolve.
 Soldiers of the 29th led engagements and joint training with the Jordan Armed Forces and allied countries before returning in July 2017.

 On 5 May 2018, Brig.
 Gen. John M. Epperly took command of the 29th Infantry Division from Maj.
 Gen. Blake C. Ortner.
 On 3 October 2020, Epperly was succeeded by Maj.
 Gen. John M. Rhodes.